CDAC-lab/leap-ai.info/content/leap/_index.en.md

 - https://github.com/CDAC-lab/UNICON
 - https://github.com/CDAC-lab/UNISOLAR

-## Awards and Recognition:

-- 2021 Clever Campus Innovation Award: Recognized by the Tertiary Education Facilities Management Association (TEFMA) for its innovative approach to campus energy management.
-- Best Paper Award: Awarded at the IEEE Human System Interaction Conference 2022 for the Net Zero Emissions Track, acknowledging LEAP's conceptual excellence.
+## Contact Us

-Explore LEAP to learn more about our technology, innovations, and how we are making a difference in energy management and sustainability.
-Join us on our journey towards a net zero future.
+Want to to learn more about our technology, innovations, and how we are making a difference in energy management and sustainability?
+Get in touch cdac@latrobe.edu.au